-I’m a romantic at heart, and so at the risk of facing commenter-wrath, I’m going to go out on a limb and say it: the season’s first mosquito bite isn’t such a bad thing.
-In a strange way, it's kind of like earning your summertime stripes.
-Don't you think?
+I’m a romantic, and so at the risk of facing commenter-wrath, I’m going to say it: The season’s first mosquito bite isn’t such a bad thing.
+It’s how you earn your summertime stripes, don’t you think?

 No?
-Well, romantic notions about pesky insects aside, I admit that by this time of summer the first bite has turned into the first forty and I’m ready for a bit of relief.
+Romantic notions about insects aside, by the time the first bite has turned into 40 even I’m ready for relief.

-Don’t go, we’ve got more summer bug stories:
+Don’t go, we’ve got more bugs and pests stories: